 A Pronoun is a word that we use as a replacement for a noun in a sentence to avoid the repetition of a noun.
-Like he, she, it, they, you, we, etc. A pronoun is used when the noun is described in the previous sentence or when the noun doesn’t need to be mentioned as the listener knows what the speaker is referring to.
+Examples are he, she, it, they, you, we, etc. A pronoun is used when the noun is described in the previous sentence or when the noun doesn’t need to be mentioned as the listener knows what the speaker is referring to.
 The noun that is replaced by a pronoun is called an antecedent.
-In English Grammar, Pronoun is an essential part of speech and if you learn the proper use of Pronoun while writing and speaking, it would be of great benefit to improve your skills.
+In English Grammar, Pronoun is an essential part of speech and it is beneficial to learn the proper use of Pronoun while writing and speaking.
 Read the complete article, to learn more about pronoun & their types.

 Pronoun Definition: A pronoun is a word that is used instead of a noun or noun phrase to reduce its repetition.